 Working with Swinburne

-All collaborative research projects are established under commercial agreements that include intellectual property (IP) ownership as part of their provisions.
+If you are interested in collaborating with us, there are many ways to engage with research at Swinburne.
+All of our collaborative research projects are established under commercial agreements that include intellectual property (IP) ownership as part of their provisions.

 Broadly, Swinburne’s approach in negotiating these agreements is: